spencerfolk/spencerfolk.github.io/_projects/project_aerocoeff.md

 related_publications: false
 ---

-In the Spring of 2022, I took ESE 650: Learning in Robotics as part of my robotics masters at the University of Pennsylvania.
-While the course is marketed as a survey of methods spanning perception, planning, and learning, we spent a lot of time delving into the underlying principles of state estimation and it was the first time the concept of a Kalman filter really clicked for me.
+In the Spring of 2022, I took ESE 650: Learning in Robotics, an elective as part of my robotics masters at the University of Pennsylvania.
+While the course is marketed as a survey of methods spanning perception, planning, and learning, we spent a lot of time delving into the underlying principles of state estimation and it was the first time the concept of a Kalman filter (and really state estimation as a whole) really clicked for me.
 It's also when I realized how important and powerful Bayesian filtering can be.

 The final group project for the course was open-ended.
 I teamed up with a (former) labmate Alexander and we developed an Extended Kalman Filter that could estimate the thrust and drag torque coefficients of the propellers a quadrotor UAV using *only* measurements from an onboard gyroscope.
 The novelty with this work was that we estimated each propeller's thrust and torque coefficient uniquely whereas the vast majority of other works at the time assumed each propeller was identical.
 In 99% of cases this is a perfectly fine assumption, but we were interested in scenarios where the aerodynamic coefficients would be different, like where a propeller is damaged mid-flight.